Aquarium of Guam

-UnderWater World Guam is one of the longest tunnel-aquariums in the world and the only oceanarium in the United States territory of Guam.
+Aquarium of Guam (formerly UnderWater World Guam) is a public aquarium in Tumon, Guam.
+It features one of the longest tunnel-aquariums in the world and the only oceanarium in the United States territory of Guam.
+The aquarium is currently closed to the public while undergoing a major renovation and redevelopment.

-The aquarium opened in 1999 and has more than 2,000 animals representing more than 80 different species.
-Many of the animals included in the aquarium are native to Guam and the surrounding Marianas Islands.
+History

-The aquarium is managed and partly owned by U.S. Aquarium Team (USAT) and is located in 1245 Pale San Vitores Road, Tumon, Guam 96911, Mariana Islands].
-The main exhibit is a 319 ft tunnel under an 400000 usgal salt-water aquarium.
+The aquarium opened in 1999 and has more than 2,000 animals representing more than 80 different species. [citation needed] Many of the animals included in the aquarium are native to Guam and the surrounding Marianas Islands.

-The aquarium is involved with many conservation efforts on Guam.
-UnderWater World Guam is a sponsor of the International Coastal Cleanup on Guam every year.
-The company also started a (now defunct) group known as the Blue Crew, which consists of employees and other individuals from the community focused on environmental education and restoration efforts.
+In 2025, the aquarium closed to the public to undergo a major renovation and redevelopment.
+The project includes upgrades to visitor facilities, exhibits, and aquarium systems.
+The aquarium is expected to reopen following completion of the renovation.

 Animals

 Many of the animals at Underwater World Guam are found in the waters surrounding the 200 sqmi island.

 The main tank features many large animals, including Grey reef shark, green sea turtle, Blacktip reef shark, Zebra shark, and Whiptail stingray.
 There is also an exhibit featuring four giant Moray eels.
 The gallery exhibits at Underwater World Guam are home to many unique animals, including Corals and an exhibit featuring fish that can change gender.

 Since it opened, the aquarium has featured live shark feeds throughout the week.
 Scuba divers feed whitetip reef sharks, nurse sharks and zebra sharks, as well as the whiptail stingray and giant groupers by hand inside the main tank of the aquarium.
 The divers wear three sets of gloves including one cotton pair, a chainmail glove and one layer of Kevlar.
 The grey reef shark and blacktip reef shark population is fed from a floating platform above the main tank, as they are too dangerous and unpredictable to be fed by hand.